-The iSDT charger series is no doubt by far the most popular LiPo chargers in our multirotor group. iSDT has 3 popular options of different power level covering most people’s need.
-The colour display interface is so easy to use and it’s been very reliable for me personally.
+The iSDT charger series is no doubt by far the most popular LiPo chargers in our multirotor group. iSDT has 3 popular options of different power levels that cover most people’s need.
+The modern colour display interface is very easy to use and it’s been very reliable for me personally.
 It’s very impressive in terms of power, value, the compactness and light weight these chargers are .